OthmanB/Benomar2022/Programs/PostTAMCMC-C-IDL/README.md

 * Plots for the best fit, residuals, echelle diagram and correlation maps..
 * Results for the evidence, pdfs, etc..

-Current version is compatible with TAMCMC C++ version 1.4.31 or below.
+Current version is compatible with TAMCMC C++ version 1.71 or above.

 ### How do I get set up? ###